- The following childcare options are available in the City of Boroondara.

 Hours of operation: Varies

 Child Care Subsidy is available to help you with the cost of child care.
 The subsidy is paid directly to the child care provider to reduce the fees you pay.

 In some circumstances, you may also be eligible for Additional Child Care Subsidy.

 Under the Victorian Government's 'No Jab, No play’ legislation, children must present an up-to-date Immunisation History Statement (IHS) when they enrol in kindergarten, childcare or school.
 Learn how to access your child's Immunisation History Statements.

-Use our immunisation dates calculator to see when your child is due for scheduled immunisations and add those dates to your calendar.
+Use our immunisation calculator to see when your child is due for their vaccinations and add those dates to your calendar.

 Quality and safety